DataONEorg/dataone-cnpg/README.md

              -f </path/to/your/values-overrides.yaml>
 ```

+Examples of values overrides can be found in the [examples directory](./examples), although typically, you could include these overrides in the same yaml file you use for your application's environment-specific values-overrides, so they are versioned together with your application config.
+See, for example, the [NCEAS/k8s-cluster-config repo](https://github.nceas.ucsb.edu/NCEAS/k8s-cluster-config).

 ## Secrets & Credentials

 Leaving the value `cnpg.existingSecret` blank will automatically create a Secret file containing the username defined in `cnpg.dbUser`, and will generate a secure password.
-You can then point your application to that secret to retrieve the credentials.
-The name of the secret will be `<releasename>-cnpg-app`.
+You can then point your application to that Secret to retrieve the credentials.
+The name of the Secret will be `<releasename>-cnpg-app`.

-Alternatively, you can set `cnpg.existingSecret` to the name of your own secret.
+Alternatively, you can set `cnpg.existingSecret` to the name of a Secret that you created yourself.
 In that case, please note the following important requirements:
+- the secret must be of type [`kubernetes.io/basic-auth`](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret)
-- the Secret must contain the exact key names: `username` and `password`
+- It must contain the exact key names: `username` and `password`
 - the username must match the value of `cnpg.dbUser`

 > [!CAUTION]
-> Take care to ensure you have provided the correct credentials in the secret, along with `cnpg.dbUser` and `cnpg.dbName`, before you create the cluster.
-These values are used ONLY for initializing the database upon creation of the cluster.
-Changing the credentials in the secret, and doing a 'helm upgrade' after the cluster has been created, will NOT update the credentials in the existing Postgres database!
+> Make sure you have provided the correct credentials in the secret, along with `cnpg.dbUser` and `cnpg.dbName`, BEFORE you create the cluster.
+Changing these values, and doing a `helm upgrade` after the cluster has been created, will NOT update those values in the existing Postgres database!

 ## Development